Amino acids - types, division, BCAA and EAA products

 - Tryptophan

-Support for the nervous and hormonal systems
+Support for the Nervous and Hormonal Systems

-Regulation of metabolic processes
+Regulation of Metabolic Processes

-When to use BCAA and when EAA?
+When to Use BCAA and When EAA?

 Summary

-Effect of amino acids on the body
+See study (PMC10561576) - Impact of amino acids on the organism: